RickStrahl/AlbumViewerVNext/Readme.md

 Then navigate to [http://localhost:5000](http://localhost:5000) to start the application.
 First launch might fail due a timeout due to the initial DB creation, but subsequent requests should work.

 If you're running the application locally through IIS or Kestrel, the application should just work as is.
-By default it uses a SqLite data base that is create in the Web app's content (not Web) root.
+By default it uses a SqLite data base that is created in the Web app's content (not Web) root.

 The sample also works with SQL Server but you have to create the database for that to work and set the connection string in `appsettings.json`.

-To switch between SqLite and Sql Server use these settings:
+To switch between SqLite and Sql Server use the `useSqlLite` configuration settings:

 ```json
   "Data": {